 Choosing the right hotel can be a dilemma, especially when travelling to long haul destinations and whilst most hotels have official star ratings locally, in some cases official ratings cannot always be relied on.
 Subsequently we have categorised all hotels throughout the brochure as three, four or five star to give a general guide.
 However, standards can vary between hotels of the same class in different countries, and even in the same country.
 For example city hotels which often cater for business as well as leisure travellers may well have generally higher standards than a beach resort hotel where the whole atmosphere will tend to be more relaxed.
 It is important to read carefully the individual hotel descriptions.
 A comparison of the extra night cost shown in the price box against each hotel will also give some idea of how hotels in the same resort/country are likely to compare in terms of general standards.

-It is an unfair fact of life that single travellers often have to pay over the odds for a room, often up to twice the price each person in a twin room might have to pay.
-So we have negotiated some super deals and are delighted to offer you the widest choice of single saver offers available on the UK longhaul market today.
-Please check in the Kuoni Plus box on each page for these very special offers.
-However note that the standard and location of single rooms is not always as good as that of twin/double rooms even when you pay the single supplement.
+It is an unfair fact of life that single travellers generally have to pay over the odds for a room, often up to twice the price each person in a twin room might have to pay.
+Please check in the Kuoni Plus box on each page to see if any special offers or single saver rates are available at your preferred hotel.
+Please note that the standard and location of single rooms is not always comparable to that of twin/double rooms, even when you pay the single supplement.